 Investments should be made in areas that are critical to the nation's ability to innovate, compete and grow the economy, particularly scientific research, which generates the innovations and discoveries that produce new products and new industries.
 The Partnership encourages the federal government and agencies such as the National Institute of Standards and Technology to promote research and development.
-Among the country's highest priorities should be scientific research, which generates the innovations and discoveries that can boost the economy.

-Federally-funded university research is a powerful economic engine, creating important basic and applied discoveries that American industry uses to develop products and processes that keep the nation healthy, safe and prosperous.
+Federally funded university research is a powerful economic engine, creating important basic and applied discoveries that American industry uses to develop products and processes that keep the nation healthy, safe and prosperous.
 This research is especially critical in this time of heightened external threats.
 American superiority in cybersecurity and military technology depends on the scientific advances by university faculty funded through federal research grants.
 The Partnership supports expanding research grants to universities through the National Institute of Health, the National Science Foundation and other federal basic and applied research providers to help ensure a strong and healthy nation.

-The Partnership supports continued adequate funding to support research and development efforts in the region, including the corporate level, but specifically at lowa State University.
+The Partnership supports continued adequate funding to support research and development efforts in the region, including at the corporate level, but specifically at Iowa State University.
 Stable and sustained growth in scientific research funding is essential to efforts that address many of the fundamental issues society faces, such as energy, national security and the continuing search for new vaccines and cures for disease.